premprabhat/test/key_and_certification.md

 ## Pre-requisites

-* An Amazon Web Services(AWS) account.
+* Physical machines or cloud nodes with Ubuntu installed.
 * Install Nginx from [package](/Install_from_package.md) or [source](/Build_from_source.md).

 ## Create ECDSA key and certificate

-Using your AWS Account, launch an ARM 64-bit instance running with type M5.16XLarge and Ubuntu 18.04 AMI.

-Then follow [this documentation](https://www.arm.com/-/media/global/solutions/infrastructure/NGINX_A1%20whitepaper.pdf) create ECDSA key and certificate.
+Follow [this documentation](https://www.arm.com/-/media/global/solutions/infrastructure/NGINX_A1%20whitepaper.pdf) create ECDSA key and certificate.

 ### Steps in brief